“Plants are much more than food, medicine, and wood—they form the living, striving foundation of Planet Earth.” – Hope Jahren

 Hope Jahren is an award-winning geochemist and paleobiologist who combines cutting-edge research in plant biology and earth sciences to uncover the secrets of the natural world.

-Hope Jahren is an award-winning scientist who has been pursuing independent research in paleobiology since 1996, when she completed her PhD at University of California Berkeley and began teaching and researching first at the Georgia Institute of Technology and then at Johns Hopkins University.
+Dr. Jahren has been pursuing independent research since 1996, when she completed her PhD at University of California Berkeley and began teaching and researching first at the Georgia Institute of Technology and then at Johns Hopkins University.